 How Plans are Funded

-Defined benefit plans can be funded by three sources: employer contributions, employee contributions and earnings on investments.
+Defined benefit plans can be funded by three sources: employer contributions, employee contributions and earnings on investments (watch DB Funding video).
 MERS investment earnings fund more than half the contributions.

-In a defined benefit plan contributions vary from one year to the next.
+In a defined benefit plan contributions vary from one year to the next (watch Investment Return Assumption video).
 Required contributions are reported in the Annual Actuarial Valuation and consist of two components: Normal Cost and Amortization of any Unfunded Accrued Liability (UAL).
 For more information, click here.